aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlfixedsaveoptions/encoding/_index.md

 title: HtmlFixedSaveOptions.Encoding
 linktitle: Encoding
 second_title: Aspose.Words for .NET API Reference
-description: HtmlFixedSaveOptions property.
+description: HtmlFixedSaveOptions Encoding property.
 Specifies the encoding to use when exporting to HTML.
 Default value is new UTF8Encodingtrue UTF8 with BOM in C#.
 type: docs
 weight: 30
 url: /net/aspose.words.saving/htmlfixedsaveoptions/encoding/